pchalamet/NTerraform/README.md

 4. Implement terraform type provider (F#):
 Import definition directly from a type provider without requiring prior NTerraform support library reference or compilation.
 Could be slow.

+5. Switch to a fully F# type model.
+F# has a showstopper as of now: no support for nested class.
+Optional support is weak unfortunately.